fdvorak/stratEst/cran-comments.md

 output: html_document
 ---

 Thanks for your time.
 This is a patch release.
-Version 1.1.1:
+Version 1.1.2:

-* fixes UBSAN problems of version 1.1.0
+* 2nd try to fix all UBSAN problems of version 1.1.0

 ## Test environments
 * windows 10 pro install, R 4.1.1                (local)